Later this year, the Queen of the Skies will disappear from flights to the US mainland.

 |Perth - London||Business||85,000||N/A||90,000||112,000||150,000|

-- AAdvantage does not allow Premium Economy redemptions
+- AAdvantage does not allow Premium Economy redemptions on partners (for now)

 - Alaska Mileage Plan does not allow routings between Australia and Europe; routings between Australia and Asia must be on Cathay Pacific, not Qantas

-Reward seats in Economy Class are easier to find than those in premium cabins.
+Remember, reward seats in Economy Class are easier to find than those in premium cabins.

 If you can’t find availability on Qantas, the most common alternatives for Business and Premium Economy seats are: